schilling-group/QIO/README.md

 # Quantum Information-based Active and General Orbital Optimization (QICAS-QIO)

 This project realizes orbital optimization using quantum information tools.
-It can be used for active space and general orbital optimization.
+It can be used for active space [^1] and general orbital optimization [^2].

 ## Installation
 First clone or download it.
 Then use